ABCs of Death 2

-Plot
+Background

 Like the first film, the sequel is divided into 26 individual chapters, each helmed by a different director assigned a letter of the alphabet.
 The directors were then given free rein in choosing a word to create a story involving death.
 The varieties of death range from accidents to murders.

 A contest was held for the role of the 26th director.
 The winner was music video director Robert Boocheck, who submitted his short for M.

-Content
+Plot

 The movie begins with a creepy stop-motion storybook that opens showing children doing a variety of fun activities that end up being very deadly (i.e. a jump rope slices a girl in half, children playing ball with a boy's head and a girl on a swing made from a boy's intestines).
 Throughout the film, a teacher with a skeleton face presents the titles to all the segments, with each of the segments ending and beginning with a focus on, or a fade into, the color black.